doushe821/HashTable/README.md

 ![](PerfImages/NaiveActualTopTime.png)

 ## First optimization
-In order to optimize search function we will the fact that our keys' size is limited to 256 bytes.
+In order to optimize search function we will the fact that our keys' size is limited to 256 bits.

 New function - size_t ListSearch(const char* Key, void* listData, size_t ListSize) loads key and elements of the list (here it treats list like an array) in ymm registers and then xors them.
 Then, vptest allows to check for 0 in register (it sets ZF to 1, if ymm == 0).
 Return value is index of the key in the bucket.
 If key isn't found, it returns 0.